 The SPSPO now oversees what the old school has been transformed into, the Spencer-Penn Centre, which has emerged as a thriving community resource while at the same time standing as a tribute to the remarkable volunteer spirit of the people of Spencer.
 The anthropologist Margaret Mead once said, “Never doubt that a small group of thoughtful, committed, citizens can change the world.”
 Overstatement?
 Perhaps.
 But the Spencer-Penn Centre is a fine example that they can certainly change a little piece of it.

 A New Purpose

 We have many spaces available for your next event.

 The Centre has freshly renovated spaces available to host a variety of large or small events.
 Two large rooms make lovely settings for weddings, rehearsal parties, reunions, lectures, family celebrations, performances, etc. Smaller spaces are suitable for classes, meetings, conferences, small parties, etc. Two spaces are very close to the playground which makes it great for a child’s party.
 All spaces are handicapped accessible.
 All rentals come with sound if requested.
 All spaces have large beautiful windows.

 Something for everyone!

 There's always something fun going on at the Spencer Penn Centre.
 Every second Friday of the month is music night.
-Join us for our monthly Big Country Buffet Breakfast.
 Join our photography club for amateur photographers.
-Our new Performing Arts Group is accepting members weather your a performer or enjoy working behind the scenes.
 We also have book Discussions, weekly exercise classes, preschool Story Time and Playdate for the kids and much much more!